-Historically, the fire sprinkler industry has been hesitant to install backflow preventers on fire systems.
-They have to make sure the sprinkler system has enough pressure to effectively distribute the water to where it's needed so it can save lives.
+Historically, the fire sprinkler industry has been hesitant to install backflow preventers on a high pressure sprinkler system.
+They have to make sure the fire sprinkler system has enough pressure to effectively distribute the water to where it's needed so it can save lives.
 Old style check valves like the one pictured to the right gave them a headache.
-These valves caused the pressure to drop which brought about many problems in the sizing of the systems and the delivery of pressured water to a fire.
+These valves caused the pressure to drop which brought about many problems in the sizing of the high pressure sprinkler system and the delivery of pressured water to a fire.
 That creates a system where the industry needed to choose between stopping backflow for water system safety and keeping up the pressure for fire safety.
 Then, in 1989, Doug Powell at Ames created the Silver Bullet - a double check backflow preventer with a revolutionary check design which drastically reduced the pressure drop across the valve.

 Once this new and improved check valve hit the market, fire sprinkler engineers and design-build contractors could now design their systems with a much lower pressure drop across the system, and still prevent the backflow of sprinkler water into the public water supply. .